 How to take part

-Over the course of an hour you will journey to 6 different locations in Brixton and experience a story interwoven with words from verbatim testimony of the Brixton Uprising.
+Over the course of 60-90 minutes you will journey to 6 different locations in Brixton and experience a story interwoven with words from verbatim testimony of the Brixton Uprising.

 At points you will be asked direct questions and respond in your own unique ways.